nushell/nushell.github.io/blog/2019-08-23-introducing-nushell.md

 It's called Nushell, or just Nu for short.
 We have a [book](https://book.nushell.sh/en) (¡también se habla [Español](https://book.nushell.sh/es)!).
 We have a [repo](https://github.com/nushell/nushell).

-This release was made by Jonathan Turner (me), Yehuda Katz, and Andrés Robalino, with contributions from Odin Dutton.
+This release was made by Sophia Turner (me), Yehuda Katz, and Andrés Robalino, with contributions from Odin Dutton.

 ![Nu in action](../assets/images/nushell-autocomplete4.gif)